 And, from the last born, R. Page, or Front Page, as Mom called him

 This story is “Classic” Homer.
-It is Dad’s explanation for having a their first child (our oldest sister, Marti) while still in school at NC State College.
+It is Dad’s explanation for having their first child (our oldest sister, Marti) while still in school at NC State College.

 A struggling couple with a new born baby living in Vetville (the schools Veterans Village) after WWII, Dad was studying engineering on the GI Bill at the prodding of his young wife, Martha.
 I remember asking Dad, “What were you thinking, having a baby while still in school with little or no income?”
 Homer looked at me and said “Son, you know that train track that splits the NC State campus in half?”
 And of course I knew having gone there as well.
 “Well, that train ran right beside our small trailer there in Vetville.
 It came thru every morning at 6 a.m.
 It was too early to get up, but it was too late to go back to sleep!!”
 And that’s how it happened according to Homer.
 (Just FYI…Mom agrees with that memory as well!)

 Homerisms – One man’s take on things in general